Mattia Vaccari.png

 Sarah Schäfer

-Sarah Schäfer joined the eResearch team at UCT in 2022, after working at the UCT eResearch Office as a Research Data Specialist.
+Sarah Schäfer joined the eResearch team at UCT in 2022, after working at the UWC eResearch Office as a Research Data Specialist.

 Her background is in research data management and digital cultural heritage, and her career in photography is what initially drew her to discover a research interest in digital scholarship.
 Her MPhil in Digital Curation focused on cultural heritage in the context of South African museums.
-Sarah appreciates that the realm of digital curation draws and benefits from knowledge in diverse areas, and involves more than cursory understandings of archiving and research data – it requires theoretical understanding and practical applications of various aspects, including Open Access, data repositories, data handling, media and formats, metadata and research data management.
+Sarah recognises that the field of eResearch is enriched by knowledge and experience from a wide range of areas.
+This includes both theoretical insights and practical applications related to various aspects, such as Open Science, data governance, data repositories, diverse media and formats, metadata, and research data management.
+This interdisciplinary approach not only enhances the understanding of eResearch but also promotes the effective and efficient management and dissemination of research data.